NEW PUBLIC COMMENT period through December 11

 Wildlife Recovery Association was incorporated in 1979 to provide services for and about wildlife and promote a better understanding of their needs.
 We provide quality educational outreach programs with live birds of prey, participate in research and management programs to support rare and endangered species, and provide care for orphaned and injured hawks, owls, eagles, and falcons.
+We also manage a wetland sanctuary to protect an ecosystem focused on rare and sensitive species.

 Our goals in education are primarily to help people understand, appreciate, and protect wild hawks, owls, eagles, and falcons, and their connection with all of nature.